-Once he’d managed to calm down and had taken the time to think things through, he yelled out to his secretary to call Ann Lucas, the President’s domestic advisor, Peter Frye, the President’s legal advisor and Eric Joiner, the press secretary and inform them he wanted to see them in his office stat.
+Once he’d managed to calm down and had taken the time to think things through, he yelled out to his secretary to call Ann Lucas, the President’s domestic advisor, Peter Frye, the President’s legal advisor and Eric Joiner, the press secretary and inform them he wanted to see them in his office, stat.
 They’d need to be careful, he had concluded as he sat there mulling over how best to proceed, relying on a scalpel rather than a sledge hammer in silencing what he viewed as treasonous rhetoric World News Network was airing.

 Rowland’s blood pressure had just about returned to what passed as normal for him when his assistant stuck her head around the corner of the doorway connecting her office to his, reminding him of the lateness of the hour.
-By doing so, she became the unfortunate recipient of all the vitriol he felt for World New Network and everyone associated with it by informing her he didn’t give a damn what time it was.
+By doing so, she became the unfortunate recipient of all the vitriol he felt for World News Network and everyone associated with it by informing her he didn’t give a damn what time it was.
 “You make it clear I want them or their resignations here, in my office, within the hour.”

 Office of the Chief of Police, Washington, D.C.

 Deciding there was nothing she could do given the lateness of the hour and the non-threatening behavior of the people who were openly flaunting the law by failing to follow the orders of her officers and disperse, Patricia Nowak decided to put a halt to all efforts to evict a growing number of people who were refusing to leave the Mall and other open parks throughout the city.
 The crowds were simply too big for the officers of her department and park police then on hand to deal with.
 It was, as one police lieutenant informed her when he reported in on the progress, like herding cats.
-Every time the officers under his command managed to clear one area of the Mall, they simply rolled up their sleeping bags, picked up their ice chests and migrate to another where there was insufficient police presence to keep them from settling in again.
+Every time the officers under his command managed to clear one area of the Mall, they simply rolled up their sleeping bags, picked up their ice chests, and migrated to another where there was insufficient police presence to keep them from settling in again.

 Why they were there and what they hoped to accomplish was of no interest to the head of the Metropolitan Police Department.
 Maintaining order and keeping them from interfering with the smooth functioning of the Federal government and businesses were her only concern.
 At the moment she reasoned this modest goal could best achieved by allowing the people crowding the city’s parks to remain where they were for now.
 Coming up with a viable solution and mobilizing the necessary manpower and resources to implement it could wait until morning.
 Besides, without having the need to be clairvoyant, she already knew if the crowds continued to grow at anything resembling the rate they had over the past twenty four hours, she would need to call on outside help if she had any hope of keeping the city from descending into chaos the likes of which the nation’s capital had not witnessed since the Vietnam era protests.